AhmedBenRami/Results-summary-component/README.md

 # Results-summary-component

-visit the website ate: https://github.com/AhmedBenRami/Results-summary-component.git
+visit our the website at: https://ahmedbenrami.github.io/Results-summary-component/